 Tape Measures

-Tape measures used in construction come in many styles, sizes, and shapes, but a 25-foot tape (like the Stanley 25-footer shown below) is perhaps the most popular at the job site.
-They are inexpensive and durable, and fit easily into tool belts.
+Tape measures used in construction come in many styles, sizes, and shapes, but a 25-foot tape (like the Stanley 25-footer shown below) is the most popular at the job site.
+They are inexpensive and durable and fit easily into tool belts.

 I have owned my Stanley 25-foot tape measure for nearly 40 years.
-It is pretty banged up, but it continues to work like a champ.
-I have wanted to upgrade to a 30-footer for a long time, but could never justify the purchase, since my 25-footer was still very functional and could do everything that I demanded of it.
+It has many battle scars from years of use but still works like a champ.
+I have wanted to upgrade to a 30-footer for a long time but could never justify the purchase since my 25-footer was still very functional and could do everything I needed.

 Not long ago, I received the Stanley 30-foot tape measure as a birthday gift (I suppose someone got a hold of my wish list).
 It was perfect timing for my new 16' x 30' free-standing shelter project.
-The extra 5 feet really helped out on the long measurements and, since the size of the instrument didn't change significantly, it still fit nicely in my tool belt.
+The extra 5 feet helped out on the long measurements, and since the size of the instrument didn't change significantly, it still fits in my tool belt.

-While the 25-foot tape measure is the most commonly used measuring device in tool pouches, there are clearly reasons to own other types.
-I have a 50-foot and a 100-foot tape-measures for measuring and squaring larger objects, like framing a floor or framing a roof, that I keep stored in my truck toolbox.
+While the 25-foot tape measure is the most commonly used measuring device in tool pouches, there are clear reasons to own other types.
+I have a 50-foot and 100-foot tape measure for measuring and squaring larger objects, like framing a floor or a roof.

 Other Tape Measures